 If you’re looking for super chill, eco-friendly, and affordable cabanas, Tulum is the place to go.

-Aside from the chill vibes, Tulum is also home to several ruins, including the tallest Mayan ruin, El Castillo.
+Aside from the chill vibes, Tulum is also home to several archaeological sites, including the tallest Mayan ruin, El Castillo.
 There are plenty of cenotes within a day trip’s reach, too.

 Many of Tulum’s resorts and villas focus on eco-friendly practices.
 For example, many restaurants only serve in-season, local food and there are also plenty of vegan cafes available.

-It’s important to note, however, that Tulum’s popularity has led to non-eco-friendly shortcuts in order to support the growth.
+It’s important to note, however, that Tulum’s popularity has led to shortcuts that are disruptive to the environment and culture in order to support the growth.

 For example, the constant use of generators to provide electricity and wifi, disruption of pristine land to build more, and proliferation of non-locally owned businesses.